 - 1. Undeveloped Properties.
 A property where there is no existing legal residential unit is not eligible for a short term rental license. - 2.
 Restricted Structures.
 A short term rental is not allowed in any of the following: - i.
 A structure subject to a recorded governmental restriction, including covenants or agreements for an affordable housing unit, agricultural employee unit, or farmworker housing. - ii.
 An accessory dwelling unit or junior accessory dwelling unit created or legalized after January 1, 2020. - iii.
 A multi-family dwelling or condominium unit.
-This standard does not apply to short term rentals being legally operated as of January 1, 2024.
+This standard does not apply to short term rentals being legally operated as of January 1, 2024, subject to Section 5.41.050.G of this Chapter. - iv.

-- iv.
 Non-residential areas within buildings, such as storage areas, and living/sleeping quarters added in garages. - v.
 Recreation vehicles (RVs), including non-motorized travel trailers. - vi.
 Other structures without permanent foundations, including but not limited to tipis/teepees, yurts, tents, and treehouses. - 3.
 One Short Term Rental Per Property.
 Only one short term rental is allowed per property.
-However, this standard does not apply if there were multiple legal short term rentals on the property on January 1, 2024, in which case the existing short term rentals can continue to be operated. - 4.
+However, this standard does not apply to any property on which there are multiple legal short term rentals that are not located within a multifamily dwelling or condominium on January 1, 2024, in which case the up to three existing short term rentals can continue to be operated as long as they otherwise conform to this Chapter. - 4.
 Short Term Rental Parking Requirements.
 Parking spaces must be provided for properties with short term rentals as follows: - i.
-Two onsite parking spaces must be provided while the property is in use as a short term rental, with at least one of the parking spaces reserved for guests of the short term rental.
+The number of required parking spaces for short term rentals shall comply with Marin County Code Section 24.04.340 (Minimum Required Parking Spaces), as verified by the Department of Public Works.
 This standard does not apply to short term rentals being legally operated as of January 1, 2024. - ii.
 Parking for short term rentals shall comply with Marin County Code Section 24.04.380 (Dimensional Standards), as verified by the Department of Public Works. - 5.
 Noise.
-The short term rental property owner is responsible for ensuring that any and all guests of a short term rental comply with the noise standards of Section 6.70.030 (Loud and Unnecessary Noises).

-6. Solid Waste.
+The short term rental property owner is responsible for ensuring that any and all guests of a short term rental comply with the noise standards of Section 6.70.030 (Loud and Unnecessary Noises). - 6.
+Solid Waste.